cgwalters/xokdinst/README.md

-The primary feature is that `xokdinst` by default has an opinionated place to store configuration, in platform-specific "appdirs" as defined by the Rust [appdirs crate](https://crates.io/crates/appdirs) - e.g. on Linux/Unix this is `~/.config/xokdinst`.
+The primary feature is that `xokdinst` by default has an opinionated place to store configuration, in platform-specific "appdirs" as defined by the Rust [directories crate](https://crates.io/crates/directories) - e.g. on Linux/Unix this is `~/.config/xokdinst`.

 Basically we're always using the `--dir` option of the upstream installer.